Symphysiotomy controversy in Ireland: History

 Ó Caoláin introduced the Statute of Limitations (Amendment) Bill, which was unanimously supported by Dáil on 17 April 2013.
 The proposed legislation sought to lift the statute of limitations for a period of one year, to enable all survivors of symphysiotomy to bring their cases through the Irish courts.
 By July 2013, the Bill had stalled before the Joint Oireachtas (Select) Committee on Justice, leading SoS to protest outside the Parliament on 26 June.

 In November 2013, Minister for Health James Reilly announced that Judge Yvonne Murphy had been appointed to review the findings of the Walsh report, to meet with survivors of symphysiotomy, hospital authorities, and insurers with a view to deciding on whether an ex gratia redress scheme would be preferred to allowing legal actions to proceed.
 The terms of reference for the Murphy inquiry were criticised by Caoimhghín Ó Caoláin, who stated that the "type of scheme outlined in the terms of reference offers the women no prospect of adequate compensation for what was so barbarically done to them nor the choice to pursue their rights in the courts".
 It also emerged that the Government would no longer support the statute of limitations bill, which had been unanimously adopted by the Dáil in April 2013.
 SoS rejected the Government's statement and described their plans as 'paternalistic'.

 In March 2014, Survivors of Symphysiotomy made a complaint to the United Nations Committee Against Torture about the Irish State's failure to properly, thoroughly or impartially investigate the practice of symphysiotomy in Ireland.
-In July, the United Nations committee on human rights called for the Irish government to hold an investigation into the issue.
+In July, the United Nations Human Rights Committee called on the Irish government to hold an investigation into the issue, including prosecuting those who carried out symphysiotomy without consent.
+However, the Irish State has refused to accept that the doctors who carried out these operations should be prosecuted.
+This is despite the fact that consent was required for non-emergency surgery in Ireland at the time.

 In 2014 an investigation was established under Judge Harding Clark to allow the Ex-gratia Payment.
 In October 2016, this body published their report establishing that this procedure was used only rarely, and in very difficult labours.
 She found no evidence to support the claim that a symphysiotomy caused lifelong disability or suffering.
 Nevertheless, women who had the procedure were awarded compensation.
 The report found that at least one third of women claiming to have suffered from having the procedure never had symphysiotomies.
 Although these claimants were denied compensation, others with weak evidence received pay-outs.
 Judge Harding Clark stated 'I believe that early uncritical reliance on medical reports led me to make awards where it is highly probable that no symphysiotomy was performed.'

 Commenting on the Harding Clark report, Nil Muižnieks on behalf of the Council for Europe stated that he was ‘particularly struck by the patronising tone’ of the report and that it did not ‘give acknowledgement to women’s suffering and seems to perpetuate some gender stereotypes against (elderly) women.’